 Find the Core of the Problem

-Clients and customers reject businesses for many reasons, not all of which are about you.
+Clients and customers reject businesses for many reasons, and in some cases, it's about you.
 A client might be having financial difficulties and not be able to afford you.
-Or maybe his needs have changed and they don’t include services from you.
-A customer can return a product because it doesn’t fit their needs.
+Or maybe his needs have changed and they don’t include services or products that you offer.

 With that said, the rejection may be because they’re unhappy with your service and products.
-Learning why you’re being rejected can give you the opportunity to fix it to retain the business, or at the very least decide if you need to make changes necessary to insure it doesn’t happen again.
+Learning why you’re being rejected can give you the opportunity to fix it to retain the business, or, at the very least, decide if you need to make changes to insure it doesn’t happen again.
 This is where having regular feedback surveys can help you avoid losing clients and customers.

 Remember, It’s Not About You

 Even if clients or customers have rejected your service or product because they don’t like it, that doesn’t mean they don’t like you.
 Rejection and criticism in home business is about your business and not a reflection of you as a person, assuming you’re providing quality products and services, and customer support.

 Getting fired or criticized either deflates or angers most people.
 The response is often to want to quit or defend yourself.
 If you can separate the rejection of the business from you as a person, it will be easier to be objective and manage emotions.

 The first response to getting fired or rejected is often to fight back, but you can’t do that as it can only hurt your business.
 Run your business with the motto, “Kill them with kindness.”
 I can’t tell you how many apologies I’ve received after getting a mean, nasty, often derogatory email that I responded to professionally.
 I expressed concern, made apologies, and offered to help, and the complainer usually feels bad about being a jerk (if they don’t, I don’t want to work with them anyway!).